 Eastern Health (Box Hill and Angliss)

-For public patients having a baby this is a lovely way to have continuity of care with the same doctor, for a more holistic approach to care for you before pregnancy, during pregnancy and then after pregnancy, supporting you in your role as a new parent.
+For public patients having a baby this is a nice way to have continuity of care with the same doctor, for a more holistic approach to care for you before pregnancy, during pregnancy and then after pregnancy, supporting you in your role as a new parent.

 Pregnancy during Covid-19